 Public Art Curator Roster Guidelines

-In order to fulfill this shared vision of a robust arts and culture ecosystem, the City's efforts must be met with private endeavors and public-private partnerships.
-Urban visionaries across the world invite curators and artists to join their design teams; we encourage all leaders working in Boston to celebrate the unique cultural vibrancy of the city of Boston through the creation of innovative and transformative artworks in our built environment.
-In order to support this work, we are creating a list of qualified curators interested in leading in the creation of municipal, private, and public-private public art projects.
-The Public Art Curator Roster program is a response to an increase in requests for qualified curators experienced in the public realm from stakeholders in the field.
-This list will be made publicly available on Boston.gov/arts.
+The City of Boston is creating a list of qualified curators interested in leading in the creation of municipal, private, and public-private public art projects.
+The Public Art Curator Roster is a response to an increase in requests for qualified curators experienced in the public realm from stakeholders in the field.
+In order to provide interested parties introduction to experienced public art curators, this list will be made publicly available on Boston.gov/arts.

 The Public Art Curator Roster is valid for a period of eight years.
 Upon expiration, the curator will need to reapply to renew their inclusion on the roster.